UROP Mini-grant Program

 - present your research at the UO Undergraduate Symposium;

-- acknowledge the Office of the Vice President for Research and Innovation in all work resulting from research during the fellowship period;
+- acknowledge UROP and the Office of the Vice President for Research and Innovation in all work resulting from research during the fellowship period;

 - notify the UROP staff immediately of other support or of any conflicts with the restrictions and conditions of this program;